Jagriti-17/ai-document-assistant/README.md

 - Upload PDF documents
 - AI-powered chatbot for document-based Q&A
 - Document summarization
-- Audio/Video upload support (transcription can be added)
+- Audio/Video upload support (transcription to be added)
-- Graceful fallback when AI service is unavailable
+- Fallback response when AI service is unavailable
 - Basic API testing using pytest